danelee2601/ErrorMessageDetecter/README.md

+# Updates
+ ErrorMessageDetecter_GUI.py file was compiled to be an executable file (.exe) <br>
+ No longer have to install any dependency.
+Simply click "ErrorMessageDetecter_GUI.exe"! <br>
+ Note: Still, you need to follow "Three things to do in advance" in the Quick Start section. <br>

 # Description
  &nbsp;It detects an error message (pop-up window), and notifies the user by email. <br>
  Initially made to detect an error message pop-up window during simulation in the commercial software "ANSYS-FLUENT". <br>